Dr David Gordon

 My primary interest and research area lies in the evolution of human behaviour.
 I mainly focus on costly punishment and the role that status may have played in its evolution, including how the relationship between these two phenomena may impact areas such as the evolution of leadership and formal hierarchies.
 My other areas of interest include costly signalling, the evolution of morality and ‘fairness’, and generally anything related to cooperation and social-cognition.

 More recently I have begun to pursue two different areas of research.
-One concern risk and decision-making from a life-history theory perspective with a focus on behavioural responses to “existential” risks such as climate change.
+One concerns risk and decision-making from a life-history theory perspective with a focus on behavioural responses to “existential” risks such as climate change.
 The second area concerns investigating why people believe and spread conspiracy theories.

 Professional memberships and activities